Tuan-Lee-23/Vietnamese-Corpus-analysis-Web-app/README.md

 ### Using another corpus
 - Rename your corpus file into "vn_express.txt" and replace it in resources/
-- You have to run "python src/create_NER_pickle.py", then type in your corpus' directory: "resources/vn_express.txt" to build the NER model and Word2vec model, output as 2 file ner.pik and w2v.pik
+- You have to run "python src/create_NER_pickle.py", then type in your corpus' directory: "resources/vn_express.txt" to build the NER model and Word2vec model, output as 2 files ner.pik and w2v.pik
 - You only need to run once when using a new corpus

 ### Folders structure: